confluentinc/examples/microservices-orders/docs/index.rst

 * If you have lots of time: `Designing Event-Driven Systems <https://www.confluent.io/designing-event-driven-systems>`__, a book by Ben Stopford.
 * If you do not have lots of time: `Building a Microservices Ecosystem with Kafka Streams and KSQL <https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/>`__ or `Build Services on a Backbone of Events <https://www.confluent.io/blog/build-services-backbone-events/>`__.

+For more learning on Kafka Streams API that you can use as a reference while working through this tutorial, we recommend:

+* `Kafka Streams API documentation <https://docs.confluent.io/current/streams/index.html>`__

 Environment Setup